 Mullein tea is a mild, herbal tea made from the mullein plant.
 Mullein grows throughout Europe, Africa, Asia and parts of North America, where it is generally considered a weed.
 Because it is considered a weed, many people aren’t aware of its health benefits (similar to dandelion, which can also make a healthy tea).
 But mullein has been used traditionally for centuries to treat respiratory conditions like asthma.
 For example, Native Americans have used mullein to treat respiratory conditions, and it is popular in Appalachia as a home remedy for colds.

 Mullein can be consumed in several ways, such as an oil or even smoking it.
 But it is most often consumed in tea form.

 Mullein tea can be made with the roots, the leaves or the flowers of the mullein plant.
 Including the flowers will make the tea sweeter.
-If you are lucky enough to live near mullein plants that you consider clean, then you can make you can harvest some and use it to make your own tea.
-However, the easiest way to drink mullein tea is to purchase mullein tea bags (find some on Amazon here).
+If you are lucky enough to live near mullein plants that you consider clean, then you can harvest some and use it to make your own tea.
+However, the easiest way to drink mullein tea is to purchase mullein tea bags (find some that are reasonably priced on Amazon here).

 And please note that the seeds are poisonous (which won’t be an issue if you buy premade tea bags).

 Mullein tea has an earthy taste that is hard to describe.
 Many people enjoy it as-is, but if you don’t like it, feel free to sweeten it with a little honey.
 Honey can also be soothing for the throat, and it may be particularly soothing for people with asthma (learn more about helpful foods for asthma here).

 Mullein tea is believed to have many properties that are beneficial for human health.
 For example, it is often used as an anti-inflammatory, an astringent to promote wound healing and alleviate pain, as a diuretic and a sedative (source).